hanambrose/Machine-Learning/Perceptron/README.md

-Standard Perceptron: Print the final updated weight vector for each T from 1 to 10
+Standard Perceptron: Print the final updated weight vector and error for each T from 1 to 10